200 shanties gutted in Banani slum fire | The Asian Age Online, Bangladesh

+A fire broke out at Godown and Bede slum in Dhaka's Banani T&T area on Saturday morning.
+Over 200 shanties burnt out to crisp in the fire. -AA

-At least 200 shanties were destroyed when a fire tore through two slums in the capital's Banani T&T area early Saturday.
+Over 200 shanties have been destroyed as a fire tore through two slums in the capital's Banani T&T area early Saturday.

 Leave Your Comments